nens/threedi-docs/source/d_1d_objects.rst

      - No
      - \-
      - Hydraulic conductivity for water flowing from the pipe to the groundwater, see :ref:`1d2d_groundwater_exchange`

-When using the 3Di Schematisation Editor
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- The *connection nodes* and *manholes* will be added automatically.
-- To draw a single pipe, the geometry must have exactly 2 vertices.
-A line with more than 2 vertices will be split into several pipes.
-- To digitize a trajectory of multiple pipes, first digitize the manholes, fill in the bottom levels, and then draw the pipe trajectory over these manholes by adding a vertex at each of the manholes.
-The pipes that are generated will use the manhole's bottom levels as invert levels and the *connection nodes* and *manholes* will be added automatically.
+   * - Sewerage type
+     - sewerage_type
+     - integer
+     - Yes
+     - \-
+     - Function of the pipe in the sewerage system.
+Used for visualisation and administrative purposes only.
+See :ref:`pipe_notes_for_modeller`.
+   * - Connection node ID start
+     - connection_node_id_start
+     - integer
+     - Yes
+     - \-
+     - ID of start connection node
+   * - Connection node ID end
+     - connection_node_id_end
+     - integer
+     - Yes
+     - \-
+     - ID of start connection node
+   * - Tags
+     - tags
+     - text
+     - No
+     - \-
+     - Comma-separated list of foreign key references to ID's in :ref:`tag`

 .. _pipe_notes_for_modeller:

 Notes for modellers
 ^^^^^^^^^^^^^^^^^^^

-The cross-section describes the inside of the pipe.
+- The cross-section describes the inside of the pipe.
 If you only know the outer dimensions, you have to discount the wall thickness.
+- To draw a single pipe, the geometry must have exactly 2 vertices.
+A line with more than 2 vertices will be split into several pipes.

 Adding a pipe trajectory
 """"""""""""""""""""""""
 When you digitize (draw) a pipe feature with more than two vertices, each vertex will be converted into a connection node plus manhole, connected by pipes.
 If you digitize a pipe that connects existing manholes, the pipe(s) will use the manholes' bottom levels as their invert levels and automatically refer to the correct the connection nodes.
 Therefore, the quickest way to  digitize a trajectory of multiple pipes is to first digitize the manholes, fill in the bottom levels, and then draw the pipe trajectory over these manholes by adding a vertex at each of the manholes.

-Material
-""""""""
-The material is not used in the calculation, but can be used to estimate the friction value.
-The processing algorithm "Guess Indicators" recognizes the following values:  0: concrete; 1: pvc; 2: gres; 3: cast iron; 4: brickwork; 5: HPE; 6: HDPE; 7: plate iron; 8: steel.
+.. _pipe_material:

+Material, friction type and friction value
+""""""""""""""""""""""""""""""""""""""""""

+The :ref:`material` table lets you define materials with a friction type and friction value.
+In the attribute form of the pipe, you can either fill in the material ID to use the friction type and value of that material, or fill in the friction type and value directly.
+If you fill in both the material ID and the friction type and friction value, the latter will be used.

 Sewerage type
 """""""""""""